 |Note You can see a brief description of the transition by displaying the Context Help window and moving the cursor over the transition node.|

 The node is divided visually into three white rectangles.
 The rectangle on the left, closest to the state that initiates the transition, represents the trigger for the transition.
 A white rectangle here means the transition is configured to use only the NULL trigger.
 This configuration is the default for new transitions.
 A blue rectangle here means the transition is configured to use at least one trigger in addition to, or instead of, the NULL trigger.

 The middle rectangle indicates the presence of a guard.
-This rectangle is white when no guard is configured but turns blue when you configure a guard.
+This rectangle is white when no guard is defined but turns blue when you define a guard.
 The rectangle closest to the state that terminates the transition indicates the presence of an action.
-This rectangle is white when no action is configured but turns blue when you configure an action.
+This rectangle is white when no action is defined but turns blue when you define an action.

 For example, the transition node in the following figure has a guard and an action.
 This transition node is configured to react only to the NULL trigger.

 Each transition node has a built-in label.
 To see this label, right-click a transition node you created and select Visible Items»Label.
 LabVIEW displays Transition as the label for this transition.
 You can double-click this label to change the label.
 You also can use the Label text box in the Configure Transition dialog box.
 The Show transition node labels option of the Statechart page also specifies to display the label of the transition node after you create a transition.